AdityaCoppisetti/keylouder/journal.md

 <img width="1641" height="632" alt="image" src="https://github.com/user-attachments/assets/a0f7334f-1a65-48c0-a882-8c732b7b3f60" />

-i just have to make it better now
+and then i made the stand-offs and it lowk looks okayish i mean its not the best